-Again, we don’t recommend trying to sell top name brand computers and laptops right off the bat, but starting with equipment and accessories that almost everyone will use is a great way to get your foot in the electronics door.
+Again, we don’t recommend trying to sell top name brand computers and laptops right off the bat, but starting with equipment and accessories that almost everyone will use is a great way to get your foot in the electronics and tech supplies door.
 Try must-haves such as keyboards and storage accessories, or reusables such as printer ink.

 (Note that all prices listed are average sale prices in USD.)

 Now, you may have been expecting to see more popular name-brand items on this list, such as Playstations, iPhones, and top selling laptops.
 The truth is, unless you’ve got thousands in spare cash lying around and you’re ready to go head-to-head with some of the top sellers on eBay, you should steer clear of those items.

 Keep in mind that for every high-profile, top-selling product out there, you can be sure that there are already many, many other people selling it on eBay.
 You see, they had the same thought as everyone else—they immediately decided to sell the most popular, trendy products available.

 As a result, the markets for almost all these products are oversaturated—there's way too much competition for them on eBay already.
 And in most cases, the only sellers who can succeed at selling these items are large, high-volume and usually well-established on eBay and have lots of money to invest.

 These sellers can buy products by the truckload, placing orders of $100,000+ at a time.
 That means they can then sell their products for a fraction of what other sellers can.
 If you don't fall into that category, you just can’t compete on the same products.